dfirsec/hash_check/README.md

 # hash_check

 Search directories for a given file hash.
-Currently limited to only sha256 hash type.
+Currently limited to only md5, sha1, sha256, and sha512 hash types.

 ## Installation